Top 100 Content Marketing Question: What is the best way to better engage readers?

 That’s the way to better engage readers – laddering up at the reader’s pace from short-form to long-form content.
 On carefully considered purchases, long-form content often outperforms short-form content.

-2. Strong opinions, original research, and other people’s content break through
+2. Strong opinions, original research, and other people’s content breakthrough

 For example, the President can shape a whole 24-hour news cycle with one opinionated Tweet.